kashifali00/AppiumParallelAutomationFramework/README.md

 - Webdriveragentrunner
 - integrationApp

+## Compiling & building WebDriverAgent project in xcode

+- open the terminal and navigate to

+`/Applications/Appium.app/Contents/Resources/app/node_modules/appium/node_modules/appium-webdriveragent`

+- Run the following commands on terminal

+` mkdir -p Resources/WebDriverAgent.bundle`
+` ./Script/bootstrap.sh -d`

+- Now open the WebDriverAgent.xcodeproj in xcode and perform the signing process using paid developer provisioning profiles with `Manage Automatic Signing` checkbox enabled for the following

+- Webdriveragentlib
+- Webdriveragentrunner
+- integrationApp

+once the build is suceeded the open the terminal again and navigate to

+`/Applications/Appium.app/Contents/Resources/app/node_modules/appium/node_modules/appium-webdriveragent`

+and run the following command

+`xcodebuild -project WebDriverAgent.xcodeproj -scheme WebDriverAgentRunner -destination 'id=udid' test `

 just make sure you have developer paid account and perform code signing and provisioning using automatic configuration process
 Ask development team to invite your in IOS paid development program